Mastering ChatGPT Markdown Output: Essential Prompts & Tips

 [anchor](URL)

-Beginner-friendly prompts like "Respond to the following in Markdown format: [your query]" set a baseline.
+A basic instruction like "Respond in Markdown format" sets a baseline.
 For example:

 Prompt: "Explain REST APIs in Markdown format."